-Parents/carers have the right to request that their child be withdrawn from the Year 6 growing up talks but not any of the relationships and health education.
-If a parent wishes their child to be withdrawn from the Year 6 growing up talks they should discuss this with the Headteacher or class teacher.
-The school always complies with the wishes of the parents about their child being withdrawn from the growing up talks in Year 6.
+Parents/carers have the right to request that their child be withdrawn from the Year 6 growing up talks, but not from any of the relationships and health education.
+If a parent wishes their child to be withdrawn from the Year 6 growing-up talks, they should discuss this with the Headteacher or class teacher.
+The school always complies with the wishes of the parents about their child being withdrawn from the growing-up talks in Year 6.
+Families are encouraged to view the materials that will be taught to alleviate concerns.

-The Role of other Members of the Community
+The Role of Other Members of the Community

-We aim to work in participation with other external professionals working in health and children's services, both to bring expertise into RSHE teaching / delivery and to ensure that our children have access to the correct and most up-to-date advice and support on RSHE.
+We aim to work in partnership with other external professionals working in health and children's services, both to bring expertise into RSHE teaching/delivery and to ensure that our children have access to the correct and most up-to-date advice and support on RSHE.